-4 Ways to Get More from Chef Recipes
+4 Ways to Enhance Chefs' Recipes with Seaweed

 Mara Seaweed co-founder Xa Milne, author of The Seaweed Cookbook, is of course no stranger to the kitchen.
-In this blog, Xa chooses some of her favourite chefs and their recipes, and shows you how seaweed can add even more oomph to your meals.
+In this blog, Xa chooses some of her favourite chefs and their recipes, and shows you how seaweed powder and seaweed flakes can add even more oomph to your meals.

 A cook’s most versatile ingredient

-The wonderful thing about seaweed powders and flakes is that they can seamlessly slot into your everyday kitchen armoury.
+The wonderful thing about ground, dried seaweed is that it can seamlessly slot into your everyday kitchen armoury.
 Turn the most ordinary dish into a proper nutrition powerhouse whilst injecting a rush of taste with a mere shake and a stir.

 Many of our best-loved chefs, including Jamie Oliver and Hugh Fearnley-Whittingstall, are seaweed fans already.
 Lets look at how Mara fits easily into their dishes: the variations are endless, but these are a few of our favourites.

 Jamie Oliver’s pan-fried fillet of cod with parsley, capers and brown butter, from The Naked Chef

 Now cod is back on the list of fish we can eat, this seems to be a good place to start.
 Instead of coating the fillets with flour, dust both sides with healthier, tastier Dulse.
 Not only will this prevent the fish from sticking to the pan, but when sautéed in nutty olive oil the fabulous umami flavour of dulse gives a flavour boost, as well as health benefits.
 With the capers, parsley and squeezed lemon you have the perfect medley of complementary flavours.